 The DASH diet encourages:

-- Fat-free or low-fat milk
+- Fat-free or low-fat milk and dairy products

 - Whole-grain foods